LYRA-Block-Lattice/Lyra-Core/Docker/README.md

 # dotenv file specification

 ```
-#certificate used by Lyra API
+#certificate used by Lyra API. it should be cert.pfx or so.
 HTTPS_CERT_NAME=cert
 HTTPS_CERT_PASSWORD=P@ssW0rd